pghalliday/cover-child-process/README.md

 });
 ```

 NB.
+If the supplied command is not `node` then this will throw an error
-The spawned process must be killed for the coverage data to be collected
+NNB.
+The spawned process must be killed with the default `SIGTERM` signal for the coverage data to be collected

 ### Optionally specify an object to merge coverage data into